josshartmann/de-northwind-indicium/README.md

 # Northwind ETL Pipeline

 This project demonstrates an ETL (Extract, Transform, Load) pipeline to extract data from various sources, transform it, and load it into a PostgreSQL database.
 The data is sourced from CSV files and a PostgreSQL database schema representing the Northwind database.
+It was developed as a code challenge for Indicium.
+You can find more details about the challenge and the project repository at [https://github.com/techindicium/code-challenge](https://github.com/techindicium/code-challenge).

 ## Why Python and PostgreSQL?